JUrban/extract-defs/README.md

-Deyan Gine produced a corpus of mathematical definitions from arxiv papers.
+Deyan Ginev produced a corpus of mathematical definitions from arxiv papers.
 We're trying to use this resource in imaginative ways.

 HOWTO: